simonjaeger/OfficeDev-HOL/Word-Add-in/README.md

     $('#selected-data-dialog-got-it').click(hideSelectedDataDialog);

     ```
-4. In **Home.js**, add the following two functions to HTML to the document:
+4. In **Home.js**, add the following functions to close the dialog:
     ```js
     // Show the selected data dialog
     function showSelectedDataDialog(text) {